 9. Bring your cell phone.

-Take a cell phone with you in case of an emergency or if you need to contact someone to give you a ride back home.
+Whether you’re walking indoors or outside, take a cell phone with you in case of an emergency or if you need to contact someone to give you a ride back home.

 10. Pace yourself.